Can we do a trade shoot?

 - The final delivered images are fully retouched, and at a good solid web resolution like the ones you see in my portfolio.

-- you will end up with 8 fully retouched high quality images from our trade.
+- I budget about 4 hours post production and editing for a shoot which means you should end up with at least 8 fully retouched high quality images from our trade.
 2 of my favorites, and 6 that you choose from proofs.
+It depends on how much retouching I have to do on skin and clothing (You should iron them!)

-- If you would like more than that, or print resolution images we can work something out.
+- If you would like more than that we can work something out.

 - I deliver as quickly as I can, usually within a few days, but paying clients take priority so if I"m really busy it could be longer.